-The revised preliminary conditions provided by BLM on September 11, 2005 and filed under Section 4(e) of the FPA are as follows: conditions that would involve obtaining BLM's approvalion final Proposed Project design and Proposed Project changes, annual consultation with BLM, prior approval for pesticide use, other various measures to ensure the protection and development of natural resources on BLM lands, a reservation of the Section 4(e) authority, etc. The remaining BLM preliminary Section 4(e) conditions include:
+The revised preliminary conditions provided by BLM on September 11, 2008, and filed under Section 4(e) of the FPA are as follows: conditions 1 through 17 and 22 are administrative in nature and are standard conditions that would involve obtaining BLM's approval on final Proposed Project design and Proposed Project changes, annual consultation with BLM, prior approval for pesticide use, other various measures to ensure the protection and development of natural resources on BLM lands, a reservation of its Section 4(e) authority, etc. The remaining BLM preliminary Section 4(e) conditions include:

-Geology and
+Geology and Soils

-1. Condition 21, Control of Erosion requires PG&E to control erosion at specified locations.
+1. Condition 21, Control of Erosion-requires PG&E to control erosion at specified locations.